Essential Elements of a Montana State University Education

 MSU CORE Qualities

-appropriate for their intended audience and for their intended context.
+Graduates use written, spoken, and visual communication to create meaning, build relationships, foster understanding, and persuade.
+They express their ideas in manners appropriate for their intended audience and for their intended context.
 Graduates collaborate with others by openly and constructively giving and receiving feedback, and use that feedback to revise and improve their own communication.
-They demonstrate facility in analyzing, interpreting, and understanding sources of information and in constructing persuasive arguments in ways that empower their own and other’s thinking.
+They demonstrate facility in analyzing, interpreting, and understanding sources of information and in constructing persuasive arguments in ways that empower and challenge their own and other’s thinking.